FOREWORD: Please be aware that this post is not an official RICS guidance.

 - Use a variety of sources: personal reading, seminars, on-line training, etc.

-- But remember that everything that you record as CPD can be a source of questioning.
+- Remember that everything that you record as CPD can be a source of questioning.

 5. Ethics Certificate